 Located in Tawes Hall, the facilities were named in honor of broadcasting pioneer Richard Eaton by University President C.D.
 Mote Jr. at ceremonies on May 1, 2000.
 The current Eaton Broadcast Chair is Professor Mark Feldstein.

 UMTV is on campus channel 38 or 78.
 Comcast customers can watch on Channel 73 in Prince George’s County and on Channel 2 in Montgomery County.
 On Verizon, UMTV is on channel 40 in both counties.

 UMTV can provide faculty with a live talk-back capability with media via a fiberline to the Verizon AVOC switch in Washington, D.C.
-We are working to provide ISDN radio feeds as well.

 The station offers free broadcast of PowerPoint slides to promote campus events.
 Please see our FAQ for more information.